 Typically, it’s around $10 for a short 15-minute walk and can be up to $40 for the full hour.

-Gathering all these prices together, it’s clear that an Italian greyhound isn’t going to be a cheap commitment.
+Gathering all these prices together, it’s very clear that an Italian greyhound isn’t going to be a cheap commitment.

 Your first-year expenses will include: